Lupus: Symptoms, Diagnosis, Treatment

 - In approximately 10 percent of all cases, individuals will have symptoms and signs of more than one connective tissue disease, including lupus.
 A physician may use the term "overlap syndrome" or "mixed connective tissue disease" to describe the illness.

 - From 1979 to 1998, the annual number of deaths with lupus as the underlying cause increased from 879 to 1,406.
-Crude death rates increased with age (35% were in 15-44 year age group), among women (5x higher than in men), and among blacks (3x higher than in whites).
+Crude death rates increased with age (35% were in the 15-44 year age group), among women (5x higher than in men), and among blacks (3x higher than in whites).
 Death rates were highest and increased the most over time among black women aged 45-64 years.

 - It is difficult to determine the annual number of new lupus cases, or the number of individuals who die from health complications of the disease.
 However, due to improved diagnosis and disease management, most people with the disease will go on to live a normal life span.
 However, it is believed that between 10-15 percent of people with lupus will die prematurely due to complications of lupus.